The Swan Archives

 Next, as we're about to pan over to Beef's coffin, the film suddenly gets grainy, as if it had been shot on 16mm stock.

-What's going on here, it appears, is that Hirsch was forced to zoom in on the top half of the frame (yielding the graininess) to avoid having "Swan Song" visible as the shot pans...it's much harder to obliterate the "Swan Song" wording as the camera is moving than when it's still.
+What's going on here, it appears, is that Hirsch instructed the processor to crop out the bottom half of the frame (which meant that what was left would be grainier) to avoid having "Swan Song" visible as the shot pans...it's much harder to obliterate the "Swan Song" wording as the camera is moving than when it's still.

 Oh, and hey, while we're at it, here's how it looked in 1919, in the scene from The Cabinet of Dr. Caligari that appears to have served as the inspiration for Beef's unveiling.